 WHAT TO DO WHEN YOU GET TOGETHER

 Read the Scriptures each time you are together but agree in advance that you will NOT have a Bible study.
 Bible studies are wonderful and necessary but not in a core group.
 Make your time in the Bible a little different than you may be used to.
 Most people who involve themselves in a core group are believers and already know more theology than the Apostles knew.
 Remember that the Apostles didn’t have Romans and the rest of the New Testament.
-If we have been around Churches for a while, we do know more than they knew, yet they affected the world in ways we have not.
+If we have been around Churches for a while, we do know more than they knew, yet they impacted the world in ways we have not.
 This is probably because they knew Jesus in a way that we don’t.

 It’s certain that we know more theology than we are living.
 That is one of the big problems with the Church; we are overfed, fat sheep.
 It’s time we began to actually live what we profess to believe.
 In a core group, if we are committed to Jesus Christ and each other, we have the potential to turn this around.
-Typically, in Bible study, we read a portion then try to figure out what it means.
+Typically in Bible study, we read a portion then try to figure out what it means.
 When we think we understand what it is saying we conclude that we have grown spiritually.
-That is not spiritual growth; it’s intellectual growth.
+That is not spiritual growth, it’s intellectual growth.
 Spiritual growth only takes place when we are obedient to what we have learned.
 A better and more advantageous way to spend time in the Apostles teaching is to read until you come to a portion you do understand and are not living.
 Stop there and discuss how to help each other live it out.
 When we are obedient to what we know, He will reveal more.

 Example: In James, it talks about the problems the tongue can cause.
-If those in the group love and trust each other, enough they might talk about how each could improve in this area.
+If those in the group love and trust each other enough they might talk about how each could improve in this area.
 It is easy to understand what this says, but we may not have given it enough time to reflect on our own life.
 Ask each other, “What do you think about my tongue?”
 “Do I need to give more attention to it?”
-If you love each other, you might say; you talk too much, or you are sometimes harsh or critical, or you don’t talk enough.
+If you love each other, you might say; you talk too much or you are sometimes harsh or critical or you don’t talk enough.
 You can then begin to be obedient to what the Scripture says about it.
 Your time in the Scriptures should help you live what you already understand.

 Something special happens when we eat together.
-In most of the world, one of the major indicators of the quality of a relationship is being invited share a meal in each other’s homes.
+In most of the world, one of the major indicators of the quality of a relationship is being invited to share a meal in each other’s homes.
 Eating together leads to closer fellowship.

 The ideal situation would be to have a group in which all members grew up together and knew a lot about each other.
 Since that is very rare, we need to take the time to really get to know each other.

 Here are some ideas to help facilitate getting to know each other on a deeper level: (1) Tell life story in detail, maybe in chapters.
 (2) What is the most valuable thing you own, not related to money?
-(3) “I am…” name 20 things.
+(3) “I Am…” name 20 things.
 (4) Tell about fears, failures, and success while growing up.
 (5) Create shared experiences like recreation, retreats, dinners, etc. (6) Have one day when you can’t talk about anything outside the room.
 (7) Have assumed, but unspoken, check-in questions each week such as, “How are you doing with Jesus, spouse, children, other relationships, etc.?”
 Talk about and work on giving up our independent spirit.
 We should be interdependent and mutually submissive.
 There are three stages of life: dependence (childhood), independence (adolescence) and interdependence (maturity).
-All of us need support, growth, and even inner healing.
+All of us need support, growth and even inner healing.
 Jesus gives us the privilege of being involved with Him as He heals people’s lives.
 We are to be people removing each other’s grave clothes like Jesus asked those at the graveyard to do after He raised Lazarus from the dead.
 He could have had Lazarus come out unbound, but now as then, Jesus wants us to participate with Him in helping people be set free from those things that bind them.
 (John 11)

 Don’t just have a closing prayer but really pray and ask God to give you insight on how to pray for yourselves and each other more effectively.
 Pray for each other every day of the week and call to check on special concerns.